green-coding-solutions/documentation/content/en/docs/cluster/security.md

 GRANT SELECT ON warnings TO manager;

-GRANT UPDATE ON public.carbondb_data TO manager;
+GRANT UPDATE ON carbondb_data TO manager;
-GRANT UPDATE ON public.carbondb_data_raw TO manager;
+GRANT UPDATE ON carbondb_data_raw TO manager;
-GRANT UPDATE ON public.carbondb_machines TO manager;
+GRANT UPDATE ON carbondb_machines TO manager;
-GRANT UPDATE ON public.carbondb_projects TO manager;
+GRANT UPDATE ON carbondb_projects TO manager;
-GRANT UPDATE ON public.carbondb_sources TO manager;
+GRANT UPDATE ON carbondb_sources TO manager;
-GRANT UPDATE ON public.carbondb_tags TO manager;
+GRANT UPDATE ON carbondb_tags TO manager;
-GRANT UPDATE ON public.carbondb_types TO manager;
+GRANT UPDATE ON carbondb_types TO manager;

 GRANT UPDATE (latitude, longitude, carbon_intensity_g, carbon_ug) ON ci_measurements TO manager;
 GRANT UPDATE (latitude, longitude, carbon_intensity_g, operational_carbon_ug) ON hog_simplified_measurements TO manager;